crayonthree/Cipher-Implementation-In-Java/Substitution_Ciphers/Caesar_Cipher/About.md

 Issues with Caesar Cipher:
 - With enough text a direct relation between the ciphertext and the plaintext can be found which makes it very easy to decrypt caesar cipher.
+- There are only 25 possible ways to encrypt using the caesar cipher so it is very easy to break using brute force analysis.